SDG 14 - Life Below Water

 Continuous Improvement:

 ILMA University will regularly review and update this policy to align with the latest sustainability standards and best practices in seafood sourcing.
-Responsibility and Compliance:

 All campus dining facilities, vendors, and suppliers are responsible for adhering to this policy and actively participating in efforts to support sustainable seafood practices.